eigerco/polka-storage/docs/src/background.md

 We've decided to build our storage solution based on the ideas behind Filecoin, not because it's different from the other available networks in Polkadot, but rather because Filecoin does a lot of things right, and we want to bring them to Polkadot.

 For those unfamiliar with Filecoin, it is a blockchain network that provides a *file* storage marketplace.
-In a nutshell, people provide storage space (a storage provider), creating several offers (distinguished by price, reputation, etc) and clients pick one from the bunch, storing their data with.
+In a nutshell, people provide storage space (a storage provider), creating several offers (distinguished by price, reputation, etc) and clients can pick one of these storage providers to store their data for them.

 This raises the question — *How does the network know that the storage provider does have my data?*